JuliaLang/julia/CONTRIBUTING.md

  - use whitespace to make the code more readable
  - no whitespace at the end of a line (trailing whitespace)
  - comments are good, especially when they explain the algorithm
- - try to adhere to a 92 character line length limit
+ - try to adhere to a 100 character line-length limit
- - use upper camel case convention for modules, type names
+ - use upper camel case convention for modules and type names
  - use lower case with underscores for method names
  - it is generally preferred to use ASCII operators and identifiers over Unicode equivalents whenever possible